maratfakhreev/react-native-starter-kit/README.md

 [![Build Status](https://travis-ci.org/maratfakhreev/react-native-starter-kit.svg?branch=master)](https://travis-ci.org/maratfakhreev/react-native-starter-kit)

-It is the simple starter kit for applications based on React Native and Flux technologies.
+It is the simple starter kit for applications based on ES6, React Native and Flux technologies.

+## It includes:
+* React Native as core technology
+* Reflux as flux realization
+* Base skeleton to fast application start

 ## Install
 ### OSX